-All personnel at the Facility will receive training on this Emergency Operations Plan whenever it is modified or on at least an annual basis, before the start of the summer season (June 1st).
+All personnel at the facility shall receive training on this Emergency Operations Plan whenever it is modified or on at least an annual basis.
 Personnel will also be trained when this plan is initially implemented.
-Contractors and visitors who enter operating areas of the Facility will be trained on plant alarms, muster locations, and evacuation procedures before they enter the Facility for the first time, and at least annually thereafter.
+Contractors and visitors who enter operating areas of the facility will be trained on plant alarms, muster locations, and evacuation procedures before they enter the facility for the first time, and at least annually thereafter.